 - LED illuminating lights

 If you are a first-time sewer or someone looking for a good computerized sewing machine, the Janome 7330 Magnolia should be one of the machines on the top of your shopping list.
 It is very easy to use and will not overwhelm you.
-One of the great things I came across whiles making my research into this machine was how reliable it was.
-It doesn’t have all of the bells and whistles but will get the job done in a very efficient manner.
-It has a very sturdy design and great at sewing heavier fabrics.
-It will easily sew through multiple layers of fabric is, therefore, an ideal heavy duty sewing machine.
+One of the great things I came across whiles doing my research into this machine was how reliable it was.
+The Janome 7330 doesn’t have all of the bells and whistles but will get the job done in a very efficient manner.
+It has a very sturdy design and excellent at sewing heavier fabrics.
+It will quickly sew through multiple layers of fabric and is, therefore, an ideal heavy duty sewing machine.

 The machine is very easy to set up and use, which makes it an excellent sewing machine for beginners.
 You will be making beautiful designs within 30 minutes of taking the machine out of the box even if you have no experience with sewing.
 It is a workhorse for sewing and quilting on larger projects.
 Although it does not have lots of bells and whistles, it has enough to satisfy the needs of most sewers and quilters.